IFMlab/ChemFlow_py/tutorial.md

 __*Advice:*__

-Have a look at `ChemFlow rescore -p program_name --help` to see the full options
+Have a look at `chemflow.py rescore -p program_name --help` to see the full options

 __*Remark:*__